alus-it/AirspaceConverter/README.md

 ------------------------
 Some of the placemark icons used for displaying the waypoints in Google Earth included in the produced KMZ file (and so used by this project) are coming from:
 Maps Icons Collection - https://mapicons.mapsmarker.com
-The folder icons with the placemarks PNG icons must be kept in the same location of AirspaceConverter executable.
+On Windows, the folder `icons` with the placemarks PNG icons must be kept in the same location of AirspaceConverter executable.

 Contacts
 --------